waterbug/pangalactic.core/NOTES_ON_DATAGRID.md

     + description: definition

 * Entity == row -> GridTreeItem
-  - a dict that is semantically analogous to a domain object (and may be "linked" to one), and whose items are parameters and data elements
+  - a dict subclass that is semantically analogous to a domain object (and may be "linked" to one by way of its "system_oid" metadata), and whose items are parameters and data elements

+  - attributes:
-  - has a unique "oid", same as an object, so can also have parameters
+    + `oid`: same implementation as for domain objects, so an entity can also have parameters and data elements, to which [set|get][_pval|_dval] can be applied, as with objects
+    + `parent_oid`: can either be None or can reference an existing Entity oid
+    + `system_oid`: can either be None or can reference an existing Product oid
+    + `assembly_level`: a property, computed by following the chain of `parent_oid` attributes, ending with a None (level 1).

+      NOTE 0: `assembly_level` takes into account the contingency that a component can occur at more than one level in an assembly -- e.g., a thermal sensor that is placed at arbitrary locations in an assembly or a chip that occurs in multiple boards or boxes:  multiple Entity instances in an assembly can reference the same product via their `system_oid`, and each can have its own value of the `assembly_level` attribute.

+      NOTE 1: the "where-used" function reports which assemblies a given part occurs in but does not have level information, since a given assembly may occur as a component at different levels in different systems.

+      NOTE 2: this use case occurs in the STEP example file as1-oc-214.stp, in which the 'nut' product occurs in both the 'nut-bolt-assembly' [level 3] and the 'rod-assembly' [level 2].

+      NOTE 3: `assembly_level` is returned from the Entity dictionary as the value of the `level` key.

+  - can address the use case of a DataMatrix that represents a parts list, such as the GSFC "Master Equipment List" (MEL)
   - history tracking (for undo):
     + `ent_histz` cache
     + edits datetime-stamped (`mod_datetime` of the parameter or data element) and are tracked by user ('modifier')
   - future:
-    + if "mirroring" a Product (same oid), items are automatically synced with the Product, since both the Product and the Entity access their data element and parameter values by lookup in the same caches
     + can reference a ProductType and use associated parameters / templates
-    + can address the use case of a DataMatrix that represents a parts list, such as the GSFC "Master Equipment List" (MEL)
-    + solves the "assembly level" problem for the use case of a component that occurs at more than one level in an assembly -- e.g., a thermal sensor that is placed at arbitrary locations in an assembly or a chip that occurs in multiple boards or boxes.

-      NOTE 1: the "where-used" function reports which assemblies a given part occurs in but does not have "assembly level" information, since a given assembly may occur as a component at different levels in different systems.

-      NOTE 2: this use case occurs in the STEP example file as1-oc-214.stp, in which the 'nut' product occurs in both the 'nut-bolt-assembly' [level 3] and the 'rod-assembly' [level 2].

 * DataMatrix
   - a list of Entity instances ... equivalent to a grid: rows and columns)